-God is a Spirit (John 4:24).
-God is One, but He exists as three Persons—God the Father, God the Son, and God the Holy Spirit (Matthew 3:16-17).
-God is infinite (1 Timothy 1:17), incomparable (2 Samuel 7:22), and unchanging (Malachi 3:6).
-God exists everywhere (Psalm 139:7-12), knows everything (Psalm 147:5; Isaiah 40:28), and has all power and authority (Ephesians 1; Revelation 19:6).
+God is a Spirit Being (John 4:24).
+He is One: Father, Son, and Holy Spirit, a unity of three coeternal Persons (Matthew 3:16-17).
+God is infinite (1 Timothy 1:17) – yet He desires an intimate connection with humans.
+He is without equal (2 Samuel 7:22), unchanging (Malachi 3:6), omnipresent (Psalm 139:7-12), omniscient (Psalm 147:5; Isaiah 40:28), and omnipotent (Revelation 19:6).

-Finally, if we wish to summarize who God is in one word that word would be “God is love” (1 John 4:8).
-God showed us His infinite love on the cross.
-God offered His only begotten Son to redeem humans from death “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life” (John 3:16).
+God showed us His infinite love on the cross when He offered His Son to die to atone for the penalty of human sin.
+“For God so loved the world, that he gave his only begotten Son, that whosoever believes in him should not perish, but have everlasting life” (John 3:16).